nishikikoi/nishikikoi/README.md

 <p align="center">
   <b>- - - - - ♡ - - - - -</b>
 </p>
-     <p align="center"><b>INTERESTS:</b> castlevania (games), <i>ffxiv</i>, shin megami tensei, persona 2-5, identity v, mother series, <br>pokémon, rgg, aitsf, hsr, hypmic,  charisma house, tokusatsu ( primarily kamen rider and ultraman ) <br>+ others not on this list
+     <p align="center"><b>INTERESTS:</b> castlevania (games), <i>ffxiv</i>, shin megami tensei, persona 2-5, identity v, mother series, <br>pokémon, ryu ga gotoku, aitsf, hsr, hypmic,  charisma house, tokusatsu ( primarily kamen rider and ultraman ) <br>+ others not on this list
 </p>
 <p align="center">
   <b>- - - - - ♡ - - - - -</b>
 </p>
-     <p align="center"><b>PONYTOWN NOTES.</b> <br>· feel free to refer to me with the name/pronouns of the pony i'm using, idrc <br>· i'm more often than not semi-afk so please whisper if you need anything! <br>· sitting together/cuddling doesn't always mean shipping. let a man sit with his bros in peace <br>· you can use my skins for inspo! just ask first! (and show me when you're done) 💖 <br>· i hide/block nsfw ponies (dicks, moans for names, ect.) on sight
+     <p align="center"><b>PONYTOWN NOTES.</b> <br>· feel free to refer to me with the name/pronouns of the pony i'm using, idrc <br>· i'm more often than not semi-afk so please whisper if you need anything! <br>· sitting together/cuddling doesn't always mean shipping. let a man sit with his bros in peace <br>· you can use my skins for inspo! just ask first! (and show me when you're done) 💖
 </p>